A Combinatorial Model of Interference in Frequency Hopping Schemes: Conclusion

 \section{Conclusion}

-In this paper we have discussed frequency hopping schemes in the presence of both legitimate sequences of the system as well as FH sequences of an adaptive adversary.
-We have provided a system model and attacker model for this type of communication.
+In this paper we have discussed FH schemes in the presence of both legitimate sequences of the system as well as jamming sequences of an adaptive jammer.
+We have provided a system model and jammer model where the performance of the FH schemes can be analysed in the presence of both mutual interfering FH sequences as well as jamming sequences.

-Cover-free codes have been considered as frequency hopping schemes as they give a defined bound on the worst-case throughput of the schemes.
-Further we considered mitigating strategies for cover-free codes to be used in the presence of both mutual and adversarial interference.
-However, we show that in the presence of our adaptive adversary, the cover-free code based frequency hopping schemes do not withstand the adaptive jammer for long.
+So, it is desirable to know the throughput of an FH scheme under these circumstances.
+We explored using cover-free codes as FH schemes as they give a lower bound on the worst-case throughput.
+Further we considered mitigating strategies for cover-free codes to be used in the presence of jamming.
+However, we showed that in the presence of our adaptive jammer, the FH schemes based on cover-free codes do not withstand the attack for long.
+With this analysis, and with the example of the strongly resilient Latin square (sR-LS) scheme proposed in \cite{Nyirenda14} we conclude that pseudorandomness is a neccesity in providing jamming resistance of FH sequences.

-Finally, we described the strongly resilient Latin square (sR-LS) scheme proposed in \cite{Nyirenda14} and showed that it can be viewed as a cover-free code used in conjunction with pseudo random number generator and this provides a frequency hopping scheme with high throughput that can be used in the presence of an adversary.